Building Module 7 · Git: Your Safety Net

 At this point, git knows these files exist but hasn’t saved them yet.
 They’re “untracked.”

 Staging tells git which changes you want to include in your next commit.
-Think of it as putting items in a shopping cart before checkout.
+Think of it as putting items on the packing table before sealing the box.

 Terminal window